-We turn our Artist Spotlight to highlight Zuni Pueblo carver, Corwin Yamutewa.
+Corwin Yamutewa, a Zuni Pueblo carver, was featured as our December 2020 Keshi Artist Spotlight.
 Corwin was kind in providing us a brief artist’s bio in his own words.

 My name is Corwin Yamutewa, I am an enrolled tribal member of the Pueblo of Zuni.
 My clans are Frog Clan and Child of the Crow clan.

 I first picked up fetish carving in the summer of 2003, from the well known Master Carver, Brian Yatsattie.
 I would watch him carve in his workshop, from sun up to sun down.
 One day, he asked me if I would like to give it a try.
 Then as the saying goes "the rest is history”.

 A few years passed and I started to develop my own style.
 Inlaying my bears with black jet and rabbits with pink mussel shell, then eventually doing inlay work on other animals I carve.